Japanese Americans: Schools for Japanese Americans and Japanese nationals

 A Japanese school opened in Hawaii in 1893 and other Japanese schools for temporary settlers in North America followed.
 In the years prior to World War II, many second generation Japanese American attended the American school by day and the Japanese school in the evening to keep up their Japanese skill as well as English.
 Other first generation Japanese American parents were worried that their child might go through the same discrimination when going to school so they gave them the choice to either go back to Japan to be educated, or to stay in America with their parents and study both languages.
 Anti-Japanese sentiment during World War I resulted in public efforts to close Japanese-language schools.
 The 1927 Supreme Court case Farrington v.
 Tokushige protected the Japanese American community's right to have Japanese language private institutions.
 During the internment of Japanese Americans in World War II many Japanese schools were closed.
 After the war many Japanese schools reopened.

 There are primary school-junior high school Japanese international schools within the United States.
 Some are classified as nihonjin gakkō or Japanese international schools operated by Japanese associations, and some are classified as Shiritsu zaigai kyōiku shisetsu (私立在外教育施設) or overseas branches of Japanese private schools.
-They are: Seigakuin Atlanta International School, Chicago Futabakai Japanese School, Japanese School of Guam, Nishiyamato Academy of California near Los Angeles, Japanese School of New Jersey, and New York Japanese School.
+They are: Chicago Futabakai Japanese School, Japanese School of Guam, Nishiyamato Academy of California near Los Angeles, Japanese School of New Jersey, and New York Japanese School.
 A boarding senior high school, Keio Academy of New York, is near New York City.
 It is a Shiritsu zaigai kyōiku shisetsu.

 There are also supplementary Japanese educational institutions (hoshū jugyō kō) that hold Japanese classes on weekends.
 They are located in several US cities.
 The supplementary schools target Japanese nationals and second-generation Japanese Americans living in the United States.
 There are also Japanese heritage schools for third generation and beyond Japanese Americans.
 Rachel Endo of Hamline University, the author of "Realities, Rewards, and Risks of Heritage-Language Education: Perspectives from Japanese Immigrant Parents in a Midwestern Community," wrote that the heritage schools "generally emphasize learning about Japanese American historical experiences and Japanese culture in more loosely defined terms".
+The oldest U.S. Japanese weekend school with Japanese government sponsorship is the Washington Japanese Language School (ワシントン日本語学校, Washington Nihongo Gakkō), founded in 1958 and serving the Washington, DC metropolitan area.

-Tennessee Meiji Gakuin High School (shiritsu zaigai kyōiku shisetsu) and International Bilingual School (unapproved by the Japanese Ministry of Education or MEXT) were full-time Japanese schools that were formerly in existence.
+Tennessee Meiji Gakuin High School (shiritsu zaigai kyōiku shisetsu), Seigakuin Atlanta International School (shiritsu zaigai kyōiku shisetsu), and International Bilingual School (unapproved by the Japanese Ministry of Education or MEXT) were full-time Japanese schools that were formerly in existence.